 if allowed by DBCT Management, would not adversely impact on other Access Seekers or Access Holders; and

-is not otherwise prohibited under Section 5.4(g)(3), 5.4(h)(7) or 5.10(g).
+is not otherwise prohibited under Section 5.4(h)(3), 5.4(i)(7) or 5.10(g).

 For the avoidance of doubt, any revision of information specified in an Access Application which would, if allowed by DBCT Management, increase the annual tonnage specified in the Access Application or extend the term specified in the Access Application will be taken to be a substantial alteration of the Access rights sought by the Access Seeker in its Access Application.